Technologies and Security Challenges in Metaverse: Taxonomy of Threats on Metaverse

 \section{Taxonomy of Threats on Metaverse}

 We propose a thorough taxonomy of threats that aligns each identified risk with the well-known CIA triad (Confidentiality, Integrity, and Availability).
 Figure \ref{fig:metaverse-taxonomy} classifies threats according to several categories and sub-categories.
-Table \ref{tab:metaverse-cia-threats} aligns the classified threats with the CIA triad.
+Table \ref{tab:metaverse-cia-threats-user}, \ref{tab:metaverse-cia-threats-technology}, and \ref{tab:metaverse-cia-threats-governance} aligns the classified threats with the CIA triad.
 Such an organized approach makes it easier to comprehend how distinct threat vectors compromise particular security principles and the consequences these have on the reliability and functionality of Metaverse systems.
 We divide threats related to the Metaverse users into human users and avatars.
 Human users are prone to identity theft, impersonation, inadequate multi-factor authentication, and pervasive data collection.
-Evolving data types also pose further threats to ensure the digital and personal safety of human users on the Metaverse.
-The social engineering threats highlight threats such as phishing, data tampering, and psychological manipulation.
-These compromise the reliability and data integrity of virtual environments.

 In contrast, threats related to avatars comprise authentication, unauthorized access to virtual spaces, and malicious virtual assets.
 Furthermore, threats to virtual trading, asset ownership, and the economy are also alarming problems.
 These undermine both confidentiality and integrity, often leading to unauthorized access or the misuse of user identities.
-In cross-platform Metaverse systems, reliable and compatible authentication procedures are crucial for preventing duplicate or false avatar representations.
-Confidentiality is particularly threatened by unauthorized data access and exploitation of user/avatar data, which enables malevolent actors to alter or take advantage of private user data.
-In order to ensure safe, non-repudiable user behaviors across many virtual domains, these threats highlight the necessity of robust identity verification and access control systems.

 The category of Technological threats comprises threats such as threats related to Extended Reality (XR), Networks, Digital Twin (DT), Artificial Intelligence (AI), Blockchain, Internet of Things (IoT), and Cloud and Ubiquitous Computing.
+Finally, governance threats and challenges highlight the legal and regulatory challenges in upholding law and order on Metaverse platforms.
+There are significant gaps in availability and integrity as a result of unclear virtual crime legislation, regulatory power abuse, and a lack of cooperative governance structures.